plexus/hexp/README.md

 ]
 ````

+For more info to get you up and running have a look at the API documentation for [Hexp::Node](http://plexus.github.io/hexp/Hexp/Node.html).

 **Don't people use templates for this kind of thing?**

 They do, this is an alternative approach.
 With templates you need to think about which parts need to be HTML-escaped, or you can make errors like forgetting a closing tag.
 With hexps you no longer need to think about escaping.